-Hardest Nuzlocke Challenges Ranked (2025)
+Hardest Nuzlocke Challenges Ranked (2026)

-15 min read · Updated May 2025
+15 min read · Updated May 2026

 Not all Nuzlockes are created equal.
-Pokémon Emerald Kaizo and Black 2 Challenge Mode can kill a perfect run in a single turn.
+POKEMON Emerald Kaizo and Black 2 Challenge Mode can kill a perfect run in a single turn.
 Meanwhile, Sun & Moon is genuinely beatable on your first attempt.
 This guide ranks every major Nuzlocke difficulty — standard games and ROM hacks — so you know what you're walking into.

 What Makes a Nuzlocke Hard?